johnhovanec/LogUtilities/README.md

 ## A collection of utilites I have built to handle log parsing and shell scripting using Bash, Python, and C#

 ### Amazon Log parser
 #### Two versions, a Bash and a Python version.
-The Bash version was too slow for large logs, so I tried Python and it ran blazingly fast.
+The Bash version was too slow for large logs, so I used Python which was much faster.

 ### IIS Log parser
 #### C# console application to parse an IIS log file based on a target IP address.
 Returns the date, method and uri stem to the console, or optionally to a text file.